Nayte91/DoctrineBundle/UPGRADE-3.0.md

 There is no replacement for this option.

+### The `doctrine.dbal.types.some_custom_type.commented` option is removed

+The `commented` option for custom types is no longer supported and has been removed.

 ### Controller resolver auto mapping can no longer be configured

 The `doctrine.orm.controller_resolver.auto_mapping` option now only accepts `false` as value, to disallow the usage of the controller resolver auto mapping feature by default.
 The configuration option will be fully removed in 4.0.